 Anyway, to the point – the film.
 It was good.
 It was merciless, difficult to watch.
 But, it was truthful.
 I found the characters a little extreme at some points.
 Then the characters portrayed were all mentally unwell.
 Which generally brings out extremes.

 After watching the film my thoughts turned to the well-being of the main actress – Lily Collins.
 She was realistically in terms of look, playing an anorexic.
 She was pale, very thin and frail.
 I wondered how far she took her character.

-Lily Collins did, under the guidance of medical expertise, safely loose weight.
-The rest was the magic of prostetics, CGI, make up and wardrobe.
+Lily Collins did, under the guidance of medical expertise, safely lose weight.
+The rest was the magic of prosthetics, CGI, makeup and wardrobe.
 This is not unusual in film production.
 And, to be frank, I think all the actors in the film done stunningly well.

 I leave you now with this thought – Do you think that the outcry regarding this film is more to do with the fact that it shines a light on the dark and brutal reality of eating disorders rather than the effect it “might” have on viewers?”